 If you are an individual who would like to be part of a community of support - where you can meet others who are tackling similar challenges - please join us.

 If you want to support our efforts in producing resources, tools and guides to create tangible things to support the collective community - please partner with us.

 if you want to better support your freelancers as an organisation that recognises the importance of mental health for everyone you work with, regardless of employment contract - please work with us.

 Survey Sample Size: n553.
-Please do not re-publish this data or commentary without quoting the original source as "Leapers Freelancing and Mental Health Study 2019 https://leapers.co/huru".
+Please do not re-publish this data or commentary without quoting the original source as "Leapers: Research Study 2019 https://leapers.co/huru".
 For any additional requests or further data, please contact [email protected].

 Copyright 2019 Foxlark Strategy Limited.